DaveWhiteh/stock-it/README.md

     + used to validate the javascript for the project.
 + [Stack Overflow](https://stackoverflow.com/)
     + was used for seeking out answers and general learning purposes.

+---

+## Testing

+Please click [here]() to see all the testing that was carried out for the web application.